Kudiyarasu: Plot

 A few months ago, Kannan gave a sensational speech at a college function about journalism.
 Ram, the editor of "Kudiyarasu", impressed by his speech, hired Kannan as a part-time investigative journalist.
 Kannan then came across the closure of a finance company.
 Several poor and middle-class people had deposited their savings in a chit fund company, and the company looted investors of 2000 crores rupees.
 Kannan started to fully investigate after the suicide of his friend Priya (Tharika), who was scammed by the company.
 During the investigation, the auditor of the chit fund, Raghavan, accepted to give him the evidence and revealed that Ambalavanan was behind the chit fund scam.

 Arthi decides to help Kannan, and they start looking for another evidence, but the powerful politician Ambalavanan sabotages all their plans.
 In a face-to-face confrontation with Kannan, Ambalavanan, with his henchmen, asks him to forget the matter, and he confesses that he has cheated many people via chit fund companies, however, Kannan records his confession without him knowing.
 Thereafter, the Chief Minister (John Amirtharaj) forces Ambalavanan to resign from his position as minister, and the news was published in a timely fashion.
 During a function, later that evening, Kannan and Arthi received praise from the Chief Minister for the brave act in front of the newly married couple Radha and Rohit.
 Subsequently, Kannan and Arthi fall in love with each other.

 Production

 The film director Shabir Hussain, a national kickboxing champion, said, "The Watergate scandal where two journalists exposed the then US president Richard Nixon is the inspiration for my story.
 The film proves the pen is mightier than the sword".
-The story of Kudiyarasu was set within 12 hours.
 Actor Vignesh has changed his name to Vigneshwaran for the film and will play the role of an investigative journalist who exposes corruption in society.
 Sabarna Anand, Sun Music video jockey turned heroine first time with this film.
 The rest of the cast includes Neepa, K. Suresh Kannan, Nizhalgal Ravi, Sethu Vinayakam, among others.
 Karthik Raja scores the music and the film was produced by two kickboxers K. Suresh Kannan and E. S. Satya Narayana.